Tanks

 Fire controlSosna-U gunner sight, panoramic commander sight, ballistic computer, and laser-guided missile channel.Improves target detection and shot preparation compared with older T-72 fire-control fits.

-ProtectionRelikt explosive reactive armor on the hull and turret, with later wartime batches adding anti-FPV and top-attack protection fittings.Shows the design moving from Cold War armor layouts toward a field-modified survivability package.
+ProtectionRelikt explosive reactive armor on the hull and turret, with later wartime batches adding electronic-warfare drone suppression, anti-FPV netting, and extra protection around vulnerable areas.Shows the design moving from Cold War armor layouts toward a field-modified survivability package.

 MobilityV-92S2F diesel rated at 1,130 hp with improved drivetrain and automatic-transmission features.Offsets added protection weight and gives the upgraded tank a reported 60 km/h road speed and 550 km range.